- How is the L2L program structured?

 The most important thing to consider when planning and scheduling an L2L school program is what will work in the specific context of a school.
 Some schools will want to support a particular grade with tutoring leading up to a provincial test; some schools may want to offer the program to students who want to boost their grades before applying for college or university; and some schools will want to engage with L2L on an ongoing basis all year to provide general support for all students.

 Tutors in the L2L program are not paid.
-They do however receive a certificate after the completion of their training and 15 peer-tutoring sessions.
-Please also see “What are the benefits of participating?” below.
+They do however receive a certificate after the completion of their training and 10 hours of peer-tutoring sessions.

 Some secondary schools who offer the course “Leadership and Peer Support” (GPP30) as a grade 11 open course embed L2L in this credit.
 It is the School Coordinator’s responsibility to decide whether it is feasible to offer L2L programming in this way.

-Many L2L tutors have used their peer tutoring hours with L2L towards their community service graduation requirements.
+Many L2L tutors have used their peer tutoring hours with L2L towards their community service graduation requirements or for course credit.
 If you are a participating L2L Tutor and want to learn more about this option, speak with your L2L School Coordinator.

 There is no cost for students to receive peer-tutoring with L2L.
 One of the driving purposes of our program is to offer academic support to students who would not otherwise receive it to due to a lack of financial means.

-All L2L trainers must have an Ontario College of Teachers Certificate, or its equivalent, and must receive a clear criminal record check.
-L2L trainers have a passion for learning and for helping others, are creative problem solvers, and believe that all students can succeed under the right conditions with appropriate support.
-Relevant experience includes teaching in a classroom, leadership development training, positions in school leadership, knowledge of multiple intelligences and learning styles.
+All L2L Trainers must have an Ontario College of Teachers Certificate, or its equivalent, and must receive a clear vulnerable sector clearance.
+L2L Trainers have a passion for learning and for helping others, are creative problem solvers, and believe that all students can succeed under the right conditions with appropriate support.
+Relevant experience includes teaching in a classroom, leadership development training, positions in school leadership, knowledge of multiple intelligences, learning styles and mindsets.
 Currently, L2L Trainers are veteran teachers and administrators who have retired from their formal posts, but are passionate about making a difference and want to give back to their school communities.
-With the L2L program expanding in new directions, we are exploring other demographics of teachers, including newly certified teachers to supplement and diversify our pool of trainers.
 Learn more about the roles and responsibilities of an L2L Trainer.
-If you are interested in becoming an L2L Trainer, contact us at email@example.com
+If you are interested in becoming an L2L Trainer, contact us at firstname.lastname@example.org

 Tutors can benefit from participating in L2L in the following ways: